Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Introduction

-\item An age-based selection is based on stellar ages and relies on the assumption that thick disc stars formed earlier in the history of the Galaxy \citep{haywood_age_2013, bensby_exploring_2014}.
+\item An age-based selection, which is based on stellar ages and relies on the assumption that thick disc stars formed earlier in the history of the Galaxy \citep{haywood_age_2013, bensby_exploring_2014}.
 Stellar ages are notoriously difficult to determine with high precision for large samples, making this method challenging to apply in practice, at least until accurate age estimates become available for a larger number of stars. \end{itemize}

-We also compute the surface density fractions of the two discs and derive possible scale lengths for them.
 We test methods that are used frequently, that are used infrequently, and that could potentially be used in the future, with the goal of examining how each method influences the inferred properties of the thick and thin disc populations, thereby clarifying to what extent methodological choices affect scientific conclusions about the structure of the Galaxy.

-In Sect. \ref{section:data} we present the data and how the stellar sample was selected, and in Sect. \ref{section:selections} we describe the methods we used to categorise the thin and thick disc samples.
-The model we use to compute scale parameters of the discs is presented in Sect. \ref{section:methods}, followed by the results in Sect. \ref{section:results}.
-Lastly, the results are discussed in Sect. \ref{section:discussion}, and in Sect. \ref{section:conclusions} we provide a summary and conclusion.
+In Sect.~\ref{section:data}, we present the data and how the stellar sample was selected, and in Sect.~\ref{section:selections}, we describe the methods we used to categorise the thin and thick disc samples.
+The model we use to compute the scale parameters of the discs is presented in Sect.~\ref{section:methods}, followed by the results in Sect.~\ref{section:results}.
+Lastly, the results are discussed in Sect.~\ref{section:discussion}, and in Sect.~\ref{section:conclusions} we provide a summary and conclusion.